skydread1/portfolio/src/loicb/server/content/portfolio/portfolio-website.md

                       :src-dark "/assets/loic-logo.png"
                       :alt "Logo referencing Aperture Science"}}
 +++
-This portfolio website you are currently visiting is a Single Page Application written in `ClojureScript`.
+This portfolio was implemented with **ClojureScript**.
+It is a Single Page Application that leverages [reagent](https://github.com/reagent-project/reagent), a minimalistic interface between ClojureScript and **React**.

-The website contains a list of the projects I worked on as a Software Engineer and the stacks I used.
-It also contains a page with my resume.
+For frontend management, [re-frame](https://github.com/day8/re-frame) is used.
+To compile the cljs code and perform hot reloading, I used [figwheel-main](https://figwheel.org/).

+The routing is done with [reitit](https://github.com/metosin/reitit).

-The markdown content is converted into hiccup (a clojure-friendly markup) and the post/vignette configurations are made in EDN which is validated at compile time with a malli schema.
+The markdown content is converted into [hiccup](https://github.com/weavejester/hiccup) (a clojure-friendly markup) and the post/vignette configurations are made in EDN which is validated at compile time with a [malli](https://github.com/metosin/malli) schema.

-The website is fully responsive and support light/dark mode.
+Light/dark mode and code block syntax highlighted are supported.

+The app is deployed on **Netlify** every time a branch is merged to master.
 +++
+## Rational

+This portfolio was implemented with **ClojureScript**.
+It is a Single Page Application that leverages [reagent](https://github.com/reagent-project/reagent), a minimalistic interface between ClojureScript and **React**.

+For frontend management, [re-frame](https://github.com/day8/re-frame) is used.
+To compile the cljs code and perform hot reloading, I used [figwheel-main](https://figwheel.org/).

+The routing is done with [reitit](https://github.com/metosin/reitit).

+The markdown content is converted into [hiccup](https://github.com/weavejester/hiccup) (a clojure-friendly markup) and the post/vignette configurations are made in EDN which is validated at compile time with a [malli](https://github.com/metosin/malli) schema.

+Light/dark mode and code block syntax highlighted are supported.

+The app is deployed on **Netlify** every time a branch is merged to master.

 ## Stack

-This website is a Single Page Application written in ClojureScript.

 I have the following stack:
 - [figwheel-main](https://figwheel.org/) for live code reloading